pip-services/pip-services-docs/content/en/net/commons/reflect/type_reflector.md

 > `public static` bool IsPrimitive(object value)

 - **value**: object - value to check
-- **returns**: bool - true if the value has primitive type and false if value type is complex.
+- **returns**: bool - true if the value has a primitive type and false if value type is complex.

 ### Examples